Allen High football player shot, killed as he played video games at party, family says

 According to news reports, Allen ISD released the following statement on Sunday:

-We were notified earlier today of the tragic incident that the life of Marquel Ellis Jr..
-Ellis was a sophomore at Allen High School.
+We were notified earlier today of the tragic incident that took the life of Marquel Ellis Jr. Ellis was a sophomore at Allen High School.
 The school has arranged for counselors to be available for students and staff on Monday morning.

 “He was a innocent bystander playing video games and life was cut short by drive shooting,” the family said in the GoFundMe post.